 Hotels.com - Exceptional 9.4/10.
 Airbnb Superhost

-15 Self-catering apartments in Stroud - ideal for a nights days or longer.
+15 Self-catering apartments in Stroud - ideal for a couple of nights, a few days or longer.
 A great base for your visit.

 Walk the canal or the hills.
 15 minute amble to the station and coach.
 5 dog friendly apartments.

 Free parking.
 Free wifi.
 A bike store too...